dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 I highly recommend that you use a virtual environment like Anaconda to install the package.
 [Here](https://www.geeksforgeeks.org/set-up-virtual-environment-for-python-using-anaconda/) is how to set it up.

-Once setup, we are ready to install all the packages for this blog post.
+All the codes you will need to replicate this post is open-sourced on this Github [repository](https://github.com/dnth/microalgae-cell-counter-blogpost).
-First clone the Git repository:
+To get started, clone the Git repository:

 ```bash
 git clone https://github.com/dnth/microalgae-cell-counter-blogpost